 RMCTF was Corps Security’s nominated charity for 2012-14.
 It works to support those wounded and injured, as well as those still serving, by funding decompression activities, homecoming events and memorials.
 It also provides through-life support to those who have left the Royal Marines or have lost loved ones in service.

-Combat Stress is Corps Security’s nominated charity for 2015-2017.
+Combat Stress has been Corps Security’s nominated charity since 2015.
 Combat Stress is the UK’s leading veterans’ mental health charity provising treatment and support services to veterans with psychological wounds free of charge.
 It currently gives support to nearly 6000 veterans.